 Wound care biologics are bioengineered products used for non-healing wounds or in aiding the re-establishment of the body’s innate repair mechanisms.

-It can involve the application of active biological agents which exhibit antimicrobial, anti-inflammatory or other properties.
+It can involve the application of active biological agents that exhibit antimicrobial, anti-inflammatory or other properties.
 Biological skin equivalents, epidermal growth factors, and tissue engineering might also be utilized.

 Biologic skin substitute products include tissue-engineered products such as allografts and xenografts, which can either temporarily or permanently replace the altered skin.